dtake1336/i-revnet-based-time-frequency-transform/README.md

 # i-RevNet-based time-frequency transform for speech enhancement
 In this repository, i-RevNet-based nonlinear time-frequency transform for speech enhancement is impremented using Pytorch.

 Our paper can be found [here]() (in preparation).
+If you use codes in this repository, please cite this paper.

 In our paper, VoiceBank-DEMAND dataset \[2] (available [here](http://dx.doi.org/10.7488/ds/1356)) is used.